rabi-fei/Soft-Queries-on-Uncertain-KG/README.md

 ## 2. Sample the data yourself

-We have the powerful frame that supports several key functionalities for the task of complex query answering, you can also sample the query by yourself
+We have the powerful frame that supports several key functionalities for the task of complex query answering, you can also sample the query by yourself following the instruction.

+If you have downloaded the EFO<sub>k</sub>-CQA dataset, you can also skip this section.